Mad Hatter (DC Comics): Other characters named Mad Hatter

 After the real Jervis Tetch/Mad Hatter had been sent to Arkham Asylum following his debut, a very different Mad Hatter appeared, who claimed to be Jervis Tetch.
 This Mad Hatter first appeared in Detective Comics #230 (April 1956) by Bill Finger, and Sheldon Moldoff, and, unlike the original, was tall, red-headed, stocky and sported a gaudy mustache.
 He was primarily a thief who was obsessed with completing his private collection of hats from all nations, cultures, and historical periods.
 He often constructed various weaponry concealed inside his hats like flamethrowers and buzzsaws.

 The headgear he wanted most was, of course, Batman's cowl.
 In numerous attempts, he tried to de-cowl Batman.
 After many tries, he was successful by spraying the cowl with a radioactive substance.
 Batman then went to nuclear lab and as he was preparing to leave, he set off the radiation detectors.
 He then had to remove it and handed it to one of Mad Hatter's henchmen who was disguised as one of the lab workers.
 No sooner did the Mad Hatter put it in his collection than Batman and Robin arrived.
 They had traced the cowl with their "super sensitive Geiger counter" in the Batplane.

 Later on, in Batman #297 (March 1978), the impostor Mad Hatter claimed to have gone straight, but that turned out to be a lie.
-In 1981, it was revealed that he was in fact an impostor when the real Jervis Tetch returned.
+In 1981, it was revealed that he was an impostor when the real Jervis Tetch returned.
 The real Hatter claimed to have killed his impostor, but the impostor Mad Hatter reappeared alive in 1987 in Detective Comics #573, where he ended up being beaten by Batman.
 He was treated to a cameo appearance in Secret Origins (vol. 2) #44 (1989) where he is seen in his cell at Arkham making paper hats in the story "His Name is Clayface III".
 Upon seeing him, one Arkham guard tells another: "He could murder ya a thousand different ways if we let 'im have any real hat--!
 But that doesn't stop him from tryin'!"
-The impostor Mad Hatter appeared in Batman #700 (2010) under the moniker the "Hatman", as well as in a flashback to his Mad Hatter days.
+The impostor Mad Hatter appeared in Batman #700 (2010) under the moniker the "Hatman", as well as in a flashback to his time as the Mad Hatter.